stduhpf/ComfyUI-WanMoeKSampler/README.md

+This repo was forked, due to the original not being maintained since it's creation, 2 months ago.

 # KSampler for Wan 2.2 MoE for ComfyUI

 These nodes are made to support "Mixture of Expert" Flow models with the architecture of Wan2.2 A14B (With a high noise expert and low noise expert).